Occupational Therapy

 What You鈥檒l Learn

-You鈥檒l develop core OT competencies in the classroom and serve clients of all ages in diverse settings before completing 24 weeks of fieldwork under the mentorship of seasoned, accomplished field experts.
+You鈥檒l develop core OT competencies in the classroom and serve clients of all ages in diverse settings.
+Completing 24 weeks of fieldwork under the mentorship of seasoned, accomplished field experts.
 Doctoral candidates conclude their studies with a 14-week capstone experience.

 Our department offers two degree options: a Master of Science in Occupational Therapy and a Doctor of Occupational Therapy.
 You鈥檒l have one and a half semesters to decide which course of study best suits your career goals.